Niall McGinn: Derry City

 McGinn was signed by Derry City manager Stephen Kenny in January 2008 for an undisclosed fee from Dungannon Swifts in the Carnegie Premier League, who in turn signed him from Donaghmore Celtic.
-His decision to sign a professional football contract meant that McGinn retired from playing Gaelic football for Donaghmore and Tyrone U-21s.
-A very promising young talent, McGinn mainly plays on the left or right side of midfield but he can also be employed as a secondary striker.
+His decision to sign a professional football contract meant that McGinn retired from playing Gaelic football for Donaghmore and Tyrone under-21s.
+McGinn mainly plays on the left or right side of midfield but he can also be employed as a secondary striker.
 On 14 March 2008, McGinn made his debut for the club in a 2–1 win over Finn Harps.
 On 25 March 2008, McGinn scored his first goal for the club in a 4–1 win over University College Dublin.
 On 1 June 2008, McGinn scored his second goal in a 3–2 loss against Cork City.
 On 25 July 2008, McGinn scored his third goal in a 4–0 win over Galway United and scored again (fifth) in the second meeting on 2 November 2008 in a 2–0 win.
 On 9 August 2008, McGinn scored his fourth goal in a 3–0 win over Cobh Ramblers and scored again (sixth) in the second meeting on 14 November 2008 in a 4–2 win.

 During 2008, he attracted interest from such clubs as Celtic and Championship sides Ipswich Town and Swansea City.
 He also attracted interest from Birmingham City.